carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 Example #2:
 I hypothesize that there will be higher coverage of genes related to viruses in my sample relative to the deeper samples because there are more viruses in surface waters than in deeper waters, simply because there are more organisms to infect in surface waters.*

-Once you've identified the set of genes related to a specific metabolism/function/type of organism, and you have written a question or generated a hypothesis, calculate the average coverage to each of those ORFs in your dataset.
-Then, contrast that with the average coverage of those genes from the mapping of at least one another metagenome.
-Keep in mind that you are mapping metagenomic reads from other samples to your own assembly.
-Use bedtools and get_ORF_coverage.py to calculate the relative coverage of the genes you are investigating.
+Once you've identified the set of genes related to a specific metabolism/function/type of organism, and you have written a question or generated a hypothesis, find the average coverage to each of those ORFs in your dataset.
+Remember that more than one ORF may have that function.

+You will have to compare your mapping of your own reads to your own dataset to a mapping made by one of your classmates to their own dataset.
+The bam files and ORF coverage files should be saved in /Accounts/Genomics_Bioinformatics_shared/mapping.

 **Describe your results and create at least one graph to visualize those results.
 This should represent a mini 'Results' section in a lab report or paper.
 Interpret your results within the context of the ecosystem you are investigating.
 This should represent a mini 'Discussion' section in a lab report or paper.

 Compile your "check for understanding" questions and your mini research question together and submit on the Moodle by lab time next week.**

-NOTE!
-If you find that other people's reads are NOT mapping well to your own contigs, you can instead look at other people's mappings to their own datasets and compare that to your own mappings to your own dataset.
-(For example, if Preethiya has dataset A and Kerim has dataset B, they could look at the coverage of reads from A mapping to contigs from A, and reads from B matching to contigs from B, rather than trying to look at the coverage of reads from B mapping to contigs from A.) This is why we copied all of our mapping files over to the shared folder, so you have access to each other's data.